math2it/texmath-static/README.md

 Don't design, testing to create components first!
 Directly test or reference to a source.

-- [ ] All basic fotmat in markdown (heading, blockquote, list, bold, italic,...)
+- [x] All basic fotmat in markdown (heading, blockquote, list, bold, italic,...)
 - [ ] Insert images (lazy load, different position, directly or from markdown post files,...)
 - [ ] Create a custom inline shortcode (for example, for highlight text, keyboard,...)
 - [ ] Create a custom block shortcode (for example, hide/show box)
 - [ ] Insert custom javascript blocks (for example, reference-mode button)
 - [ ] Insert math equations (katex)
-- [ ] Insert syntax highlight for inline/block codes. => using [highlight.js](https://highlightjs.org/) ([like StackOverflow](https://meta.stackexchange.com/questions/353983/goodbye-prettify-hello-highlight-js-swapping-out-our-syntax-highlighter))
+- [x] Insert syntax highlight for inline/block codes.
 - [ ] Custom markdown parser (for example, use `===text===` for rendering to `<mark>text</mark>`).
 - [ ] Migrate from wordpress (less modification as possible)
 - [ ] Pagination.
+- [ ] Navigation.
 - [ ] Multi-users/authors.
 - [ ] SEO friendly?
 - [ ] Keep links from Wordpress.